PrinsFrank/standards/README.md

 $valueNumeric->getInternationalCallPrefix();        // InternationalCallPrefix::_00
 $valueNumeric->getInternationalCallPrefix()->value; // '00'

-$valueNumeric::from('NLD')->getFlagEmoji();         // '🇳🇱' (This might not be displayed correctly in this readme if you're on windows, see 'https://prinsfrank.nl/2021/01/25/Non-existing-flag-emojis-on-windows to make these flag emojis visible for Windows users.')
+$valueNumeric->getFlagEmoji();                      // '🇳🇱' (This might not be displayed correctly in this readme if you're on windows, see 'https://prinsfrank.nl/2021/01/25/Non-existing-flag-emojis-on-windows to make these flag emojis visible for Windows users.')

+$valueNumeric->getCurrenciesAlpha3();               // [CurrencyAlpha3::Euro]
 ```

 ### CountryName